rwunsch/aem-user-and-system-info-collector/README.md

 -p : password
 -a : server url e.g. http://localhost:4502 (default is prompted if online mode)
 -c : CSV-file: define server-url (-a), servername (-d), login(-u), password(-p) for batch collection
--d : destination folder/directory (default 'server-info'-folder , folder will be deleted on '-z' option for cleanup)
+-d : destination folder/directory default 'collected-info'-folder, if this folder does not exist, it will be created, and deleted on zipping (on flag '-z')
 -t : Connection Timeout (default 30sec)
 -w : wait time (for reading feedback) in sec (default: 3 sec).
 For production set to 0
 -v : more verbose output
--z : ZIP output (files and folders , '-d' folder will be deleted for cleanup)
+-z : zip output (files and folders , '-d' folder 'collected-info' will be deleted for cleanup)
 -n : only query users and creates 'all_users.csv' in folder 'users' (all other information is NOT collected)